harmanpreet93/solar-irradiance-prediction/README.md

 ### K-Fold Strategy

 * Hold out 1 year of data
-* No use of k-fold until pipline is optimized
+* No use of k-fold until pipeline is optimized

 ### Coding Standards

-* Lint your code as per PEP8 before submiting a pull request
+* Lint your code as per PEP8 before submitting a pull request
 * Pull requests are required for merging to master for major changes
 * Use your own branch for major work, don't use master
 * No large files allowed in git
 * Mark task in progress on Kanban before starting work

-### To run the evalutation script:
+### To run the evaluation script:

 ```console
 source ../default_env/bin/activate